Downstream Environmental Film Festival

 Looking Back.

-During the 2023 film festival, we brought together 116 attendees and 13 passionate filmmakers to raise awareness about environmental concerns beyond their hometowns.
+During the 2025 film festival, we brought together over 200 attendees with 9 films and 10 special guests to raise awareness about environmental concerns beyond their hometowns.
 With screenings in 4 locations, we built connections with communities within our watershed and beyond while inspiring others to take action toward a healthier environment.

 Looking Ahead.